Meatball Chili with Dumplings

 - 1 can (16 ounces) kidney beans, rinsed and drained

 - 1/2 cup yellow cornmeal

 - 2/3 cup 2% milk

 - In a large bowl, combine egg, 1/4 cup onion, bread crumbs, 3 teaspoons bouillon and 1 teaspoon chili powder; crumble beef over mixture and mix well.
 Shape into twelve 1-1/2-in. meatballs.
 Roll in flour.

 - Heat oil in a 12-in. cast-iron or other ovenproof skillet; brown meatballs.
 Drain on paper towels.
 Meanwhile, in a large saucepan, combine the tomatoes, garlic and cumin with the remaining onion, bouillon and chili powder to skillet; stir to combine.
 Add meatballs.
 Cover and cook over low heat about 20 minutes.
 Stir in beans.

 - Combine dumpling ingredients.
 Drop by spoonfuls onto chili; cook on low, uncovered, for 10 minutes.
-Cover and cook 10-12 minutes longer or until a toothpick inserted in dumpling comes out clean.
+Cover and cook until a toothpick inserted in dumpling comes out clean, 10-12 minutes longer.
 If desired, sprinkle with minced chives.

 Nutrition Facts1 each: 475 calories, 16g fat (6g saturated fat), 76mg cholesterol, 1523mg sodium, 56g carbohydrate (8g sugars, 7g fiber), 26g protein.